veterinarium/slate/source/includes/_note.md

 * `notes`

-Both objects is sent with the asynchronous `notes.entered` event when one or several tech notes has been entered/removed.
+Both objects are sent with the asynchronous `notes.entered` event when one or several tech notes has been entered/removed.

 ## The notes object